microsoft/CCF/doc/build_apps/example_cpp.rst

 Application Endpoints
 ~~~~~~~~~~~~~~~~~~~~~

-The implementation of :cpp:func:`ccfapp::make_user_endpoints()` should return a subclass of :cpp:class:`ccf::endpoints::EndpointRegistry`, containing the endpoints that constitute the app.
+The implementation of :cpp:func:`ccf::make_user_endpoints()` should return a subclass of :cpp:class:`ccf::endpoints::EndpointRegistry`, containing the endpoints that constitute the app.

 .. literalinclude:: ../../samples/apps/logging/logging.cpp
     :language: cpp